 [share] comment = Share path = "/media/USBHDD/share" writeable = yes guest ok = yes create mask = 0660 directory mask = 0771 force user = pi

-Feel free to customize the parts in bold, and make sure your path matches the one you created earlier.
+The name and the comment can be customized, but definitely make sure your path matches the one you created earlier.

 And finally, you'll want to restart your Samba daemons.